June 18 & 19 Thu/Fri 2020

 - Two days of CLASS intensive training at Streets of Willow

-- CLASS size is limited to 12 students
+- CLASS size is limited to only 12 students

-- Dinner the first night with Reg & the CLASS instructors
+- Dinner after the first day of school with Reg & the CLASS instructors

 - Catered lunch both days at the track with CLASS team